meditationstuff/protocol_1/index.md

 * to do nothing = to idle --> do nothing meditation = idle meditation?
 * Carr, Jennifer.
 "Deontic modals."
 The Routledge handbook of metaethics.
 Routledge, 2017.
 194-210.
 * People imply or even flat-out say: "You have *literally* infinite potential" / "You could do *literally* anything" / "You are *infinitely* malleable" --- which if you buy in (cf. impermanence and non-infinity) might be... firmly getting in the way of a bunch of things you really WANT to do, which don't have to be your identity, or the only thing you do, or a thing you have to do to the exception of other things, or a thing you have to do completely, well, or a long time, let alone forever.
+* Just setting a timer is a most minimal meditation container.

 end "misc pith"